 Think about it.
 The elderly heart failure patients in Dr. Mortensen’s Q-Symbio study responded well to daily ubiquinone Coenzyme Q10 supplements.
 The elderly citizens in Dr. Alehagen’s KiSel-10 study, all of them 70 or older, they responded well to daily ubiquinone Coenzyme Q10 supplements.
 And those were well-designed scientific studies.

 Alehagen, U., Johansson, P., Björnstedt, M., Rosén, A., & Dahlström, U. (2013).
 Cardiovascular mortality and N-terminal-proBNP reduced after combined Selenium (symbol Se, atomic number 34) is a trace element that is an essential nutrient and an essential component of some of the most important antioxidants in the body, in particular the selenoproteins glutathione peroxidase, thioredoxin reductase, and selenoprotein P. Selenium is involved in the optimal functioning of the immune system.
-Professor Alehagen has pointed out that there exists a... and Coenzyme Q10 supplementation: a 5-year prospective randomized A double-blind study is a study in which neither the investigators nor the study participants know which participants are receiving the active treatment and which participants are receiving the control treatment until the study has been completed and the seal on the code has been broken....
-More placebo-controlled trial among elderly Swedish citizens.
+Professor Alehagen has pointed out that there exists a...
+Read more about this term and Coenzyme Q10 supplementation: a 5-year prospective randomized A double-blind study is a study in which neither the investigators nor the study participants know which participants are receiving the active treatment and which participants are receiving the control treatment until the study has been completed and the seal on the code has been broken....
+Read more about this term placebo-controlled trial among elderly Swedish citizens.
 International Journal of Cardiology, 167(5), 1860-1866.

 Judy, W. V., Stogsdill, W. W., & Folkers, K. (1993).
 Myocardial preservation by therapy with Coenzyme Q10 during heart surgery.
 The Clinical Investigator, 71(8 Suppl), S155-S161.